jbott/jbott.github.io/index.md

 ---

-I am a Full Stack Software Developer, with a focus on embedded systems and full system architecture.
+I am a full stack software engineer, with a focus on embedded systems and full system architecture.